In a medium heatproof bowl, whisk the yolks just to break them up and whisk in ¼ cup sugar. Set aside.

 Spin until thick and creamy about 25-30 minutes.

 Pack the ice cream into a storage container, press a sheet of parchment directly against the surface and seal with an airtight lid.
 Freeze in the coldest part of your freezer until firm, at least 4 hours.

 When ready to serve, scoop ice cream into bowls.
-Top with remaining roasted rhubarb and extra crumble. (optional)
+Top with toasted black sesame seeds (optional)